mui/material-ui/docs/src/pages/demos/tables/tables.md

 {{"demo": "pages/demos/tables/SimpleTable.js"}}

+## Dense Table

+A simple example of a dense table with no frills.

+{{"demo": "pages/demos/tables/DenseTable.js"}}

 ## Sorting & Selecting

 This example demonstrates the use of `Checkbox` and clickable rows for selection, with a custom `Toolbar`.
 It uses the `TableSortLabel` component to help style column headings.